smaroukis/shared-learning-arduino/UART.md

 The UART does not define voltage levels, refer to the specific protocol (e.g. [[RS-232]]) if that is needed.

-**Raw** #refactor
+---

-- hardware for serial communication that handles the tranmission/reception of serial communication (external device required to handle the singalling level of the transmitting/receiving device)
+- hardware for serial communication that handles the transmission/reception of serial communication (external device required to handle the signaling level of the transmitting/receiving device)
-	- electric signalling level are handled by a external driver circuit, e.g. RS-232 (12V) and RS-485 (5V)
+	- electric signaling level are handled by a external driver circuit, e.g. RS-232 (12V) and RS-485 (5V)
 - an IC or part of an IC that allows data format and transmission speeds to be configurable
 - asynchronous - so uses a [[shift register.md|shift register]] to convert between serial and parallel forms
 - sends and receives bits one by one from LSB to MSB with start/stop bits